• Skip to primary navigation

 This is where all the flavour comes in and you can add many ingredients or just a few.
 I go all in here.

-Heat Oil and add Ghee, Cumin Seeds, Curry Leaves, dry Red Chillies, sliced Garlic, fried Onions and a pinch of Hing.
+Heat Oil and add Ghee, Cumin Seeds, Curry Leaves and sliced Garlic.

 Oil with cumin seeds, curry leaves in a pan